Skip to content

 What Kind of Art Can You Expect to See?

 The Art in the Park festival is a juried art show, which means that potential artists are evaluated by a panel and chosen for their quality and appropriateness.
-This year’s show will have 30 local and regional artists and craftspeople displaying their work in a variety of genres.
 Expect to see photography, watercolor paintings, oil paintings, hand-made jewelry, stained glasswork, pencil drawings, hand-crafted clothing, metal sculpture, wood-turned sculpture, and much more.
 What’s nice about shopping for art at an art show is that the artists are on hand ready to answer questions and chat with you about their creative process.

 Is the Event Good for Families?

 Art in the Park is a family-friendly event.
-Not only will kids enjoy looking at the art that’s on display for sale, but the festival will host fresh, creative activities.
-Live music from the bandstand will keep them dancing.
+Not only will kids enjoy looking at the art that’s on display for sale, but the festival will have interactive art activities, face painting and a free Kid’s Tent, with projects to make and take home.
 The nearby duck pond and playground are perfect for après art fun.

 What Next?